Ryun1/CIPs/cps-key-based-spo-cold-credentials/README.md

 Finally, goals may also serve as evaluation metrics to assess how good a proposed solution is. -->

+1. Multi-party control (without sharing secret material)

+2. Application of smart contract logic to control

 ## Open Questions
 <!-- A set of questions to which any proposed solution should find an answer.
 Questions should help guide solutions design by highlighting some foreseen vulnerabilities or design flaws.
 Solutions in the form of CIP should thereby include these questions as part of their 'Rationale' section and provide an argued answer to each. -->

 <!-- OPTIONAL SECTIONS: see CIP-9999 > Specification > CPS > Structure table -->

+### 1. What is the technical uplift required to implement this within the Cardano Ledger codebase?

+Is the uplift so great, that it outweighs the potential benefits?

+2. What is the technical uplift required to implement this within supporting tooling?

 arguments for
 - This would align SPOs cold credentials with DRep credentials.